-A Modern Education Backed By A Deep History.
+A Modern Education Backed By a Deep, Rich History

 Peirce College is in the business of transforming lives through practical, career-focused education.
 For 150 years, our mission has been to provide working adults with an affordable education with flexible classes and personal attention.
 Located in Philadelphia, Pennsylvania, Peirce is one of the oldest accredited colleges offering a complete online degree program in the United States.

-Take a look back at our history and see how Peirce has grown to help working adults everywhere earn a college degree.
+Take a look back at our rich history and see how Peirce has grown to help working adults everywhere earn college degrees.

 BIRTH OF A NEW IDEA

-Shortly after the Civil War ended, Thomas May Peirce founded the Union Business College to deliver a new kind of practical, business education in the post-war years.
-Many ex-soldiers needed special teaching to land a career and in its first year, Peirce enrolled 550 students.
+Peirce College history began shortly after the end of the Civil War.
+During that time, Thomas May Peirce founded the Union Business College to deliver a new kind of practical, business education in the post-war years.
+Many ex-soldiers needed special teaching to land a career, and in its first year, Peirce enrolled 550 students.

 Dr. Peirce also offered career-oriented education to women, an idea well ahead of its time in 19th Century America.
 Enrollment was at 300 women strong by 1888.
-Today, we continue to be a leading provider of part-time business education for women in Pennsylvania.
+Today, we continue to be a leading provider of part-time business education for Pennsylvania women.

 TURN OF THE 20TH CENTURY

 During World War I, Peirce was renamed the Peirce School of Business Administration.
 Special "War Courses" were taught – free of charge to Armed Forces members – to meet the demand for clerical workers.
-In 1920, we restructured again, offering a two-year option in the Business Administration curriculum.
+In 1920, we restructured again, offering a two-year option with our Business Administration curriculum.

 INNOVATION AND GROWTH